 As our twins prepared for university, and I took some time from work to tend to my family, I felt a calling into the work of counseling.
 Having benefited from therapy personally, and having grown as a cancer survivor, providing that same therapeutic care to others became my sense of purpose.
 In 2017 I earned a Master of Arts in Counseling Psychology from Northwest University and opened a private practice.

-My focus is an approach called Lifespan Integration, which is a gentle, body-based therapeutic method that heals without re-traumatizing.
-I have particular passion for working with survivors of trauma, abuse, and victimization, and people in recovery from cancer.
+My focus is Lifespan Integration, which is a gentle, body-based therapeutic method that heals without re-traumatizing.
+I have particular passion for working with survivors of trauma, abuse, and people in recovery from cancer.
 Using a person-centered approach, I also offer support with issues such as anxiety, depression, grief and loss.

-I believe we are all created for connection and that all relationships have the potential to bring both joy and pain.
+I believe we are all created for connection and that relationships have the potential to bring both joy and pain.
 I believe that the therapeutic relationship and addressing the concerns that bring you to therapy can produce healing, transformation, learning, and growth.
-The issues that bring you to counseling will provide the context for our work.
 In our time together, we will explore your current and past relational patterns to gain insight into the origins of your emotions, thoughts, and behaviors.
 We will address traumatic experiences through Lifespan Integration therapy.
 We will practice new ways of relating that are healthy, affirming and more easily accessed in your day-to-day life.

 My hope for you is to consider, practice, and adopt new ways of being and living that are healing and revitalizing for you.